nabarunDG/vaccinerumorcontrol/team.md

 ## Benjamin Eugene White
 *Owner at Rhizomik Tech*
 <br><br>
 Benjamin White will be the full stack software engineer on the project, continuing his collaboration with this team.
 He created the semi-automated infrastructure that aggregates COVID mobility datasets currently.
 He is the owner of Rhizomik Tech, a small business supporting open science academic research.
 He has industry experience architecting complex data science projects, as well as teaching software development; he holds double master’s degrees in sociology and linguistic anthropology.
-His engineering capabilities relevant to this project include: Python, Pandas, Flask, Javascript React, Node, GitHub, R, Julia, JupyterHub, Docker, and Kubernetes
+His engineering capabilities relevant to this project include: Python, Pandas, Flask, Javascript React, Django, Node, GitHub, R, Julia, JupyterHub, Docker, and Kubernetes

 ## Dr. Allison Lazard
 *Associate Professor at UNC Hussman School of Media and Journalism*